epatr/Shopify-Product-Launcher/README.md

 Simply edit the `products.json` JSON file with your line of products.
 After that, fire up `index.html` in your browser and follow the steps.

+### Development

+This is still in early development stage.
+Currently using static data tuned to deploy products for https://www.survivalstraps.com.